chandelsman/frozen-tat/README.md

 Reports are produced with an Rmarkdown script (src > frozen_new-tat-fxn.Rmd) .
 Knit (with parameters) a report for the month and save the resulting html file as PDF (print at 85% scaling in Chrome).
 Send turnaround time reports to Joel Karagacha ([joel.karagacha@uchealth.org](mailto:joel.karagacha@uchealth.org))

 CRMC
 Reports are produced with the 'frozen-tat-individual.Rmd' Rmarkdown script.
-Knit (with parameters), save as PDF (at 85% scaling), and send to Dr. Long (dlong@summitpathology.com )
+Knit (with parameters), save as PDF (at 85% scaling), upload to the Compliance SharePoint site (Compliance > Pathologist Quality Data Reports > Cheyenne Regional Medical Center (Long) > TAT_Frozen-sections), and notify Dr. Long via email (dlong@summitpathology.com ) or Teams

 ---